Vaughan Way improvement works FAQs

 What will it look like when finished?

-Please see the artists impressions on the Vaughan Way improvement works page.
+Artists impressions of the development can be viewed on the Vaughan Way improvement works page.

 When will the work take place?

-Construction work starts in January 2018. the highway works will take approximately forty weeks and therefore should be completed in autumn 2018.
-The overall development is due for completion in August 2019
+Construction work began in January 2018.
+The highway works will take approximately forty weeks and is therefore anticipated to be completed in autumn.
+The overall development is due for completion in August 2019.

 What was the planning process?